Nitrile rubber

 Nitrile rubber, also known as nitrile butadiene rubber, NBR, Buna-N, and acrylonitrile butadiene rubber, is a synthetic rubber derived from acrylonitrile (ACN) and butadiene.
 Trade names include Perbunan, Nipol, Krynac and Europrene.
 This rubber is unusual in being resistant to oil, fuel, and other chemicals.

 NBR is used in the automotive and aeronautical industry to make fuel and oil handling hoses, seals, grommets, and self-sealing fuel tanks.
-It is used in the nuclear industry to make protective gloves.
+It is also used in the food service, medical, and nuclear industries to make protective gloves.
 NBR's stability at temperatures from -40 to 108 °C makes it an ideal material for aeronautical applications.
 Nitrile butadiene is also used to produce moulded goods, footwear, adhesives, sealants, sponges, expanded foams, and floor mats.

 Its resilience makes NBR a useful material for disposable lab, cleaning, and examination gloves.
-Nitrile rubber is more resistant than natural rubber to oils and acids, and has superior strength, but has inferior flexibility.
+Nitrile rubber is more resistant than natural rubber to oils and acids, and has superior strength, but inferior flexibility.

 History

 Nitrile rubber was developed in 1931 at BASF and Bayer, then part of chemical conglomerate IG Farben.
 The first commercial production began in Germany in 1935.

-The Buna-Werke was a slave labor factory located near Auschwitz and financed by IG Farben.
+The Buna-Werke was a slave labor factory located near concentration and extermination camps operated by Nazi Germany in occupied Poland in Auschwitz and financed by IG Farben.
 The raw materials came from the Polish coalfields.
-Buna Rubber was named by BASF A.G., and through 1988 Buna was a remaining trade name of nitrile rubber held by BASF.
+Buna rubber was named by BASF A.G., and through 1988 Buna was the remaining trade name of nitrile rubber held by BASF.